Creación de un flujo de trabajo agenético ligero

 La pila técnica: LangGraph + Django

-Gestión estatal: We use LangGraph’s StateGraph with a custom State class to maintain conversation context, collected data, and routing information across agent handoffs.
-For development, we use MemorySaver for in-memory persistence.
-For production with multiple uvicorn workers, we will switch to SqliteSaver with disk-based checkpoints.
+Our system leverages LangGraph’s StateGraph along with a custom State class to maintain conversation context, collected data, and routing information as agents hand off to each other.
+During development, we rely on MemorySaver for in-memory persistence, but we’ll transition to SqliteSaver with disk-based checkpoints for production environments running multiple uvicorn workers.

-Resultados estructurados: Every agent uses Pydantic models for its responses.
-This gives us type safety and prevents the usual LLM hallucination issues around routing decisions.
-When the triage agent says “calculate”, it will always be exactly that string, not “Calculate” or “time to calculate” or other variations.
+Every agent delivers responses through Pydantic models, which provides type safety and mitigates the typical LLM hallucination problems around routing decisions.
+When the triage agent decides to “calculate,” it returns exactly that string rather than variations like “Calculate” or “time to calculate.”

-Base de datos de la huella de producción: Currently, when the system needs the GHG footprint per ton of a chemical’s production, it asks the user.
-This is temporary.
-We are building a database of production routes and their associated emissions.
-Think of it as a more sophisticated version of what SimaPro or GaBi provides, but focused on chemicals and accessible via API.
+Several key features are still in development.
+Currently, when the system needs the GHG footprint per ton of a chemical’s production, it simply asks the user.
+This is a temporary solution while we build out a comprehensive database of production routes and their associated emissions.
+Think of it as a more sophisticated version of what SimaPro or GaBi offers, but specifically focused on chemicals and accessible through an API.

-Conversación Memoria: Cada cálculo empieza de cero.
-Añadir persistencia de sesión para recordar consultas anteriores y construir sobre ellas es sencillo con nuestra arquitectura actual.
+Otra área de mejora es la memoria de conversación.
+Actualmente, cada cálculo parte de cero, pero añadir persistencia de sesión para recordar consultas anteriores y basarse en ellas será sencillo dada nuestra arquitectura actual.

-Separación de preocupaciones: Los LLM se encargan de la interacción humana y el enrutamiento.
-Las funciones de Python se encargan de los cálculos deterministas.
-Los expertos pueden validar y modificar los cálculos sin tocar la pila de IA.
+Esta arquitectura es un excelente punto de partida porque mantiene una clara separación de intereses.
+Los LLM se encargan de la interacción humana y la lógica de enrutamiento, mientras que las funciones de Python gestionan los cálculos deterministas.
+Esto significa que los expertos del dominio pueden validar y modificar los componentes matemáticos sin necesidad de tocar la pila de IA.

-Resultados auditables: Every calculation step is logged and traceable.
-When someone asks “where did that 142.7 tons CO₂e come from?”, you can show them the exact inputs and formula used.
+Perhaps most importantly, every calculation step becomes auditable through LangSmith logging.
+When someone inevitably asks “where did that 142.7 tons CO₂e come from?”, you can show them the exact inputs and formula used, creating a complete audit trail from question to final result.

 Panorama general